What parents need to know

 Parents need to know that this racing game, which features professional drivers on closed courses in sanctioned competitions, bears little resemblance to other recent entries in the Need for Speed franchise, which were all about illegal street racing.
 That means there are no gangs and no civilian traffic.
 However, like most racing simulators, players can choose to drive aggressively by bumping into competitors and pushing them off the track.
 Drivers are never injured in these scrapes, and the cars show only minor cosmetic damage.
 While that is good from the aspect of not seeing violence, it can also be a negative since it leaves the impression that agressive driving has no serious consequences.
-If you have a teen that is just learning to drive, you may want to consider a study that suggests that playing some racing games can lead to taking more driving risks in real life.
 It’s worth noting as well that consumerism plays a role via the game’s licensed cars and in-game billboard advertising; and that the game has open chat for those playing online so kids may hear things that are inappropriate.

 What's it about?